backdrop-contrib/node_noindex/README.md

 types » Article* and click the *edit* link.
 Look for “Search engine settings” in the vertical tabs.
 There are two check boxes: “Enable noindex option” and “Set noindex as default”.
-The first enables the noindex option for the content type, the second makes noindex the default for the content type.
+The first enables the noindex option for the content type, the second makes `noindex` the default when creating new content of the type.
+This setting does not effect nodes that already exist.

 When you've enabled the noindex option for a content type, you will find a vertical tab for “Search engine settings” in the vertical tabs when you edit an individual node of the type.
-This let you check “Instruct search engines not to index this node”.
-Checking this box and saving the node sets the `robots` metatag to `noindex` in the HTML head of this node.
+This let you check “Set `noindex` in HTML head”.
+Checking this box and saving the node sets the `robots` metatag to `noindex` and removes the `canonical` relation added by core in the HTML head of this node

 ## Views integration